Difficult Bible Quiz about the Physical Bible

 a.
 The “whole city” asked him to leave.

 b.
-The owners of the pigs threw stones at Jesus.
+Owners of the pigs threw stones at Jesus.

 c.
-The evil spirits left the pigs upon entering the water and attacked Jesus.
+The evil spirits left the pigs and attacked Jesus.

-Everyone in the city became upset with Jesus when they heard this.
+Everyone in the city became upset with Jesus, and the "whole city" requested He leave town.

 Jesus said, "I don’t blame them."